Simulate failures of Keycloak in Kubernetes

 Running the failure test using Krkn Chaos testing framework

-We integrated a Chaos testing framework krkn as part of a Taskfile Chaos.yaml and created individual tasks to run the pod-scenarios test against different components within the multi-site setup of Keycloak on Kubernetes.
+We integrated a Chaos testing framework krkn as part of a Taskfile Taskfile.yaml and created individual tasks to run the pod-scenarios test against different components within the multi-site setup of Keycloak on Kubernetes.
 It focuses on simulating Pod failure scenarios for Keycloak and Infinispan applications.

 Preparations